JulienRZ-Dev/jobshop/doc/src/encodings.md

  machine 2: [(1, 2), (0, 2)]
  ```

- Specifies that the first machine (machine 0) will first process the second task of the first job `(0, 1)` and only when it is finished can start processing the first task of the second job `(1, 0)`.
+ specifies that the first machine (machine 0) will first process the second task of the first job `(0, 1)` and only when it is finished can start processing the first task of the second job `(1, 0)`.

  Unlike `JobNumbers`, the `ResourceOrder` encoding might represent invalid solutions.
 In this case, its `toSchedule()` method will return an empty result.